Language skills naturalization

 Do language certificates lose their validity over time?

 No. Language certificates do not expire.
 However, it is crucial that the language skills are still present at the time of application.
-If there are any doubts, the authorities may ask questions about authenticity or currency.
+If there is any doubt, the authority may inquire about authenticity or currency.

 Are there any exceptions to the language requirement for naturalization?

 Yes.
 Exceptions apply in cases of health restrictions, advanced age, proven hardship, or for members of the guest worker generation.
-Minors under the age of 16 are also exempt from B1 proof under certain conditions.
+Minors under 16 are also exempt from B1 proof under certain conditions.
 In these cases, school reports or a kindergarten certificate, for example, are sufficient.

 6. Conclusion

-Anyone wishing to apply for German citizenship must generally demonstrate German language skills at level B1.
+Anyone wishing to apply for German citizenship must generally prove that they have German language skills at level B1.
 This means they should be able to communicate in everyday life, hold conversations, and write simple texts.
-Proof of this can be provided in the form of language certificates, school leaving certificates, or a completed degree program in German.
-Even evidence obtained a long time ago is valid – the important thing is that the language skills are still present.
-However, there are exceptions to the B1 language skills requirement for naturalization: Those who, despite best efforts, cannot improve their language skills to B1 level or who have health restrictions can be granted a simplified examination or be completely exempt from the language skills requirement.
-First-generation guest workers and underage children are also exempt from providing proof of language skills.
+This proof can be provided in the form of language certificates , school leaving certificates, or a completed degree program in German.
+Even evidence from a long time ago is valid – the important thing is that the language skills are still present.
+However, there are exceptions to the B1 language skills requirement for naturalization: those who, despite best efforts, cannot improve their language skills to B1 level, or who have health restrictions, can be given a simplified test or be completely exempt from the language certificate.
+First-generation guest workers and underage children are also exempt from proving their language skills.